NEW WAYS OF GETTING HELP FROM LOCKSIDE DURING THE LOCKDOWN

 Every patient in our practice has a named GP.
 This is clearly recorded on your medical records.
 You can ask at any time, who your named GP is when you are dealing with the practice.

-On line Access to your medical records, to make appointments and request repeat medications
+Online Access to your medical records and request repeat medication.

 In order to access this service you will need to register for on line access.
-This is quick and simple, please come into the practice for a PIN, and to verify your identity.
+This is quick and simple, please telephone the practice for a PIN and to verify your identity.
 You will then need to download a App of your choice, or use a accredited website.